Relations and Derivatives of Multiple Eisenstein Series: Introduction

 give well-defined $\QQ$-linear maps $\mes\to\mes$. \item The maps $W^\prime,D^\prime,\delta^\prime$ are derivations on $\mes$. \item $(W^\prime,D^\prime,\delta^\prime)$ forms an $\sltwo$-triple, i.e. we have the commutator relations

-and thus $\mes$ is an $\sltwo$-algebra. \end{enumerate} \end{conj} Notice that even the well-definedness in (i) is not clear, as, for example, the map $W^\prime$ being well-defined is equivalent to Conjecture \eqref{conj:mesgraded}.
-The restriction of the maps $W^\prime,D^\prime,\delta^\prime$ into $\widetilde{\mathcal{M}}^\QQ$ are well-defined derivations and form an $\sltwo$-triple.
-In \cite{BIM}, the authors introduced the notion of \emph{formal multiple Eisenstein series} and established a purely combinatorial framework.
-We review their framework in \Cref{sec:formal MES}.
+and thus $\mes$ is an $\sltwo$-algebra. \end{enumerate} \end{conj} Notice that even the well-definedness in (i) is not clear, as, for example, the map $W^\prime$ being well-defined is equivalent to \Cref{conj:mesgraded}.
+As a consequence of our fourth main theorem (\Cref{thm:der}), the map $D^\prime$ is well-defined, i.e. the space $\mes$ is closed under the derivative $2\pi i\frac{d}{d\tau}$.
+Since $D^\prime$ is a differential operator, it is then automatically a derivation on $\mes$.
+The well-definedness of $W^\prime$ and $\delta^\prime$ remains open (see \Cref{sec:another formal MES} for a discussion of $\delta^\prime$).
+The restriction of the maps $W^\prime,D^\prime,\delta^\prime$ to $\widetilde{\mathcal{M}}^\QQ$ are well-defined derivations and form an $\sltwo$-triple.